Fusion-Lightguns/Fusion-Light-Gun/DIY/Code/Arduino/README.md

    1. Download all files in this folder

-   2. Extract Fusion-Elite-Pro-Micro.zip to your desktop
+   2. Extract Fusion-Elite-ProMicro.zip to your desktop

    3. Extract Fusion-Elite-Libraries.zip where arduino has libraries